hollodk/beastprint-sdk/RULES.md

 Rules for printing:

+- beast.mode = 'template|html' should be able to switch dynamic, depending on if its printing as html or template

 - first priority is beastprint
 - check for beast.template, use that
 - then check for html in beast.html, use that